tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-ai-chat-interfaces-are-the-new-user-interface-for-docs.md

 ## My moment of epiphany

 Last week I tried to write a shell script to handle a documentation generation and publishing workflow for some API reference docs.
-I have a limited understanding of shell scripts and so relied on AI chat to help me.
+I have a limited understanding of shell scripts and so relied on AI chat to help me with some basic concepts.
 My chat proceeded like this:

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/shellscriptchat1.png" alt="Asking AI questions about shell scripts" />

-And more questions:
+And more basic questions:

 <a href="https://phind.com"><img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/shellscriptchat2.png" alt="Asking AI questions about shell scripts" />